 In winter sowing, we are aiming for young, healthy seedlings.
 For the most part, in zone 3, it seems to be a good idea to go with the same seed starting schedule we use for indoor seed starting.
 You can find a free printable schedule here.

-Preparing the container greenhouse
+Prepare the Milk Jag container greenhouse

 In our example, we used plastic milk jugs.
 Make 10-12 holes at the bottom and lower sides in a clean container for drainage.